 On a quick surf across the internet, you’ll find dozens of websites offering web development and coding services for prices beyond imagination – for less than you pay the lady who cleans your office.
-Do things even out in the end, is the vast price difference explained with the gulf in income levels, or are the budget avenues too good to be true?
+Do things even out in the end, is the vast price difference explained by the gulf in income levels, or are the budget avenues too good to be true?

 The “code works for the time being” scenario